 We're very excited to announce our 2020 programme, including the next instalment in our new Ring cycle, Wagner’s Die Walküre.
 Also on the programme is Donizetti’s The Elixir of Love, Monteverdi’s The Return of Ulysses and Janáček’s The Cunning Little Vixen.

-Our esteemed Wagnerian and Music Director Anthony Negus will conduct Die Walküre, joining forces once again with director Amy Lane.
-The cast includes Mark Le Brocq as Siegmund, Sarah Marie Kramer as Sieglinde, and Paul Carey Jones as Wotan.
+The momentous second instalment of our Ring cycle features Mark Le Brocq as Siegmund, Sarah Marie Kramer as Sieglinde, and Paul Carey Jones as Wotan.

-Lee Bisset makes her role debut as Brünnhilde, following her acclaimed performance as Isolde here in 2017: “I am thrilled to sing my first Ring cycle as Brünnhilde, the pinnacle of Wagner heroines, for the company in which I sang my first Wagner role.
+Lee Bisset makes her role debut as the great Wagnerian heroine Brünnhilde, following an acclaimed performance as Isolde at Longborough in 2017: “I am thrilled to sing my first Ring cycle as Brünnhilde, the pinnacle of Wagner heroines, for the company in which I sang my first Wagner role.
 The 2013 Ring cycle at Longborough was very special, but as Longborough seems to go from strength to strength, knowing the team involved, and seeing what is slowly unfolding, I hope that this new Cycle will be something extraordinary.”

 The Elixir of Love

 25, 27, 28, 30 June, 2, 4 July

 This wine-soaked comic masterpiece is one of Donizetti's most-loved works,and includes some of the greatest music in all of opera.